ywamjapan/ywamjapan.org/content/en/training/kobe-2023sofm/about.md

 The harvest is ripe.
 Are you ready to respond to God's call?

 Topics:

 Week1: Intimacy with God
-Week2 Intercession, worship and spiritual warfare
+Week2: Intercession, worship and spiritual warfare
 Week3: Simple church/ making disciples/ Cross cultural Evangelism
-Week4: Cross cultural and team adjustment,
+Week4: Cross cultural and team adjustment, Avoiding burnout
-Avoiding burnout
 Week5: Local outreach/ application time
-Week6: Comparative and Biblical world view
+Week6: Comparative and Biblical worldview
 Week7: The cost of discipleship.
 Experiencing God in suffering.
 Growing in character.
-Week8: Church planting DMM
+Week8: Church planting/ DMM
 Week9: Unity/ relationships team formation
 Week10: Local outreach/ application time
 Week11: Pioneering
 Week12: Know and teach the Bible
-Week13: Church planting /DMM
+Week13: Church planting/ DMM
 Week14: Holy Spirit - the power and passion of missions

 Deadline is 15 September 2023